Do you want to disable automatic update email notifications in WordPress?

 add_filter( 'auto_theme_update_send_email', '__return_false' );

-1. Manage Notifications Emails
+1. Manage Notification Emails

-The first thing you need to do is install and activate the Manage Notification E-mails plugin.
+The first thing you need to do is install and activate the Manage Notification Emails plugin.
 For more details, see our step-by-step guide on how to install a WordPress plugin.

 Upon activation, you need to visit the Settings » Notification e-mails page.
 This is where the plugin allows you to manage all WordPress notification emails, including auto-update notifications.